-- Normal aging: As people age, the brain shrinks in volume affecting memory.
+As people age, the brain shrinks in volume affecting memory.2.
+Dementia

-- Dementia: Dementia, depending on the severity, can both cause short and long-term memory loss.
+Dementia, depending on the severity, can both cause short and long-term memory loss.3.
+Substance use disorder

-- Depression, anxiety, and other mental health problems: Forgetfulness and confusion are common symptoms of those with mental health conditions, making it challenging to focus on tasks.
+Forgetfulness and confusion are common symptoms of those with mental health conditions, making it challenging to focus on tasks.5.
+Lack of sleep

 Other qually impactful causes of short term memory loss are:

 - Illnesses that affect the brain tissue